malaikaa6541-ops/malaikaa6541-ops/README.md

 ## 📊 Data Science Student

 Motivated and detail-oriented Data Science student skilled in **Python, R, SQL, and Power BI**.
-Passionate about **data analysis, time-series modeling, and solving real-world problems** through data-driven insights.
+Passionate about **data analysis, time-series modelling, and solving real-world problems** through data-driven insights.

+I am also proficient in **graphic design**, with hands-on experience in **Adobe Illustrator, Photoshop, and Figma** for branding and UI/UX design.
+I combine **analytical thinking with creative problem-solving** to deliver impactful and visually engaging results.

 Currently working on a **weather-based electricity outage prediction system** in collaboration with:
 **NTDC | IESCO | ISMO | WeatherWalay**